 All requests for reinstatement after the second week of classes must be approved by the Vice President for Academic Affairs.
 On-campus students may file the Reinstatement Appeal and submit it with documentation of extenuating circumstances to the Vice President for Academic Affairs Office.
 Students whose courses are 100% online may file the Reinstatement Appeal for Online Students , provide documentation and instructor approval, and fax the form to the Registrar's Office at 417-625-3117.
 Further instructions are included on each form.

-The following deadlines apply to the Spring 2016 semester:
+The following deadlines apply to the Fall 2016 semester:

 Faculty members keep records of attendance in all regularly scheduled courses at Missouri Southern.
 The primary objective of a student and professor is the student's attainment of course goals.
 It is recognized that students who achieve those objectives are normally those who attend class regularly.
 The professor, when giving a final semester grade, bases his/her evaluation on how well the student has achieved the course goals.

 For financial aid purposes, if a student misses any class for ten (10) consecutive working days, the faculty member will report the last attended date in writing to the Office of the Registrar.